Shopify/ruby-lsp/TROUBLESHOOTING.md

 Is there any extra information given from booting the server manually?
 Or does it only fail when booting through the extension?

+## Indexing ##

+When Ruby LSP starts, it attempts to index your code as well as your dependencies as described in [Configuring code indexing](README.md#configuring-code-indexing).

+In rare cases, Ruby LSP will encounter an error which prevents parsing from completing, meaning Ruby LSP cannot start.

+Firstly, ensure that you are using the latest release of the `ruby-lsp` gem, as the problem may have been already fixed.

+To diagnose the particular file(s) causing a problem, run `ruby-lsp --doctor`.
+Please log an issue so that we we can address it.
+If the code is not open source then you can try write a minimal reproduction.

+In the meantime, you can [configure Ruby LSP to ignore a particular gem or file for indexing]([README.md#configuring-code-indexing]).

 ## After troubleshooting

 If after troubleshooting the Ruby LSP is still not initializing properly, please report an issue